 Watch this short video to see real teachers discussing their experiences and successes using The Walking Classroom with their students.

-Many of the Walking Classroom adopters are classroom teachers that implement the program during the regular school day.
+Many of the program adopters are classroom teachers that implement The Walking Classroom during the regular school day.
 Adopters understand that they aren’t sacrificing instructional time, but they are actually covering the required curriculum in a way that science shows makes sense!

 - Students who walk, listen and learn are going to remember the content covered in a podcast in addition to having more focused minds and settled bodies long after the walk has ended.

 - Students who are disengaged in the classroom, often due to a lack of confidence, can feel empowered and motivated to participate, as the delivery of content doesn’t require them to grapple with difficult text.
 The Walking Classroom differentiates instruction and engages different learning styles — creating a more even playing field for all students to access the content being covered.